 Mistaking feelings for facts

 Confusing feelings or beliefs with facts.
-Feelings and beliefs that aren’t supported by evidence is a dangerous thing.
+Feelings and beliefs that aren’t supported by evidence is a dangerous things.

 An example of mistaking feelings for facts: